ydkb/ydkb.github.io/help/en/ble-series/ble-firmware.md

 <html><div class="hint">
 <subtitle>Suggestion</subtitle>
-<br>If the current Bluetooth firmware is 0.7.7, it is recommended to change to 0.8.1 as described below.
+<ul><li>If the current Bluetooth firmware is 0.7.7, it is recommended to change to 0.8.1 as described below.</li>
+<li>Newly released after 2021, the default firmware is 0.8.1, so you don’t need to upgrade it yourself.</li></ul>
 </div></html>

 ## View and update Bluetooth firmware